 Use lowest effective dose for shortest duration.
 Individualize.
 Initially 1–2mg SC or IM, or 0.2–1mg by slow IV (at least 2–3mins) every 2–3 hours as needed.
 Elderly, debilitated: initially 0.2mg IV.
 Renal or hepatic impairment: initially ¼ to ½ the usual dose.
 Conversion from other opioids: see full labeling.
 Withdraw gradually by 25–50% every 2–4 days.

 Significant respiratory depression.
 Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment.
 Known or suspected GI obstruction, including paralytic ileus.
-Dilaudid-HP: opioid non-tolerant.
+Hydromorphone-HPF: opioid non-tolerant.

+Abuse potential (monitor).
 Life-threatening respiratory depression; monitor within first 24–72hrs of initiating therapy and following dose increases.
+Sleep-related breathing disorders (including central sleep apnea (CSA), sleep-related hypoxemia); consider dose reduction if CSA develops.
 COPD, cor pulmonale, decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression; monitor and consider non-opioid analgesics.
-Abuse potential (monitor).
 Adrenal insufficiency.
 Head injury.
 Increased intracranial pressure, brain tumors; monitor.
 Seizure disorders.
 CNS depression.
 Impaired consciousness, coma, shock; avoid.
 Biliary tract disease.
 Acute pancreatitis.
 Drug abusers.
 Renal or hepatic impairment.
 Reevaluate periodically.
 Avoid abrupt cessation.
 Elderly.
 Cachectic.
 Debilitated.
 Pregnancy; potential neonatal opioid withdrawal syndrome during prolonged use.
 Labor & delivery: not recommended.
 Nursing mothers: monitor infants.

 Lightheadedness, dizziness, sedation, nausea, vomiting, sweating, flushing, dysphoria, euphoria, dry mouth, pruritus; respiratory depression, severe hypotension, syncope.